 Speak With a New York Dog Bite Lawyer Today

-If ever you or someone you know gets bitten by a dog, your first step after medical attention should be to seek free consultation from a New York dog bite lawyer.
-At Raphaelson Levine, we are a team of dedicated attorneys that strive to win cases on behalf of our clients.
+If ever you or someone you know has been bitten by a dog, your first step after medical attention should be to seek free consultation from a New York dog bite lawyer.

 If you or a loved one have been injured and have questions about your legal options, contact Raphaelson & Levine today.
 Our personal injury lawyers have helped thousands of New Yorkers understand their next steps following a serious injury.